 Of course, this makes sense.
 But knowing how much time you have, will make it easier to determine how far you can go and how long your hike can be.
 An average person walks about 4km per hour or 3mph.

-To find out how much time it will take you to hike a track, find out how fast you are walking by calculating the miles or kilometres you walk per hour.
+To find out how much time it will take you to hike a track, find out how fast you are walking by calculating the miles or kilometers you walk per hour.
 That is your walking pace.
-Then, divide the total kilometres with your walking pace.
-That will give you the amount of hours you will need to walk to finish the hike.
+Then, divide the total kilometers by your walking pace.
+That will give you the number of hours you will need to walk to finish the hike.

 Next, you can determine how many hours you want to walk per day.
 Also, think about the elevation gain and difficulty of the terrain.
 Those things will most likely slow you down.

 And as always, don’t overestimate your abilities and leave some room for error.
 It will make your hike more enjoyable knowing you don’t have to rush things.